 Know that reconciliation will always include repentance + proof of believable behavior.
 Those build trust over time (be sure you have set a time frame) that can bring healing and real hope.

-Not All Marriages Survive Infidelity
+Not All Marriages Survive Infidelity or Addiction

 The hard truth is that prayer doesn’t always bring the change you want.
 Following the steps to change and reconciliation doesn’t always stop the hurtful behavior.
 Not all marriages survive infidelity.

 It hurts when you’ve fought so hard.
 When you’ve done everything you could and let God do everything He could and still your spouse chooses sin over your marriage – the pain is soul deep.